 This hotel also features innovative meeting and convention facilities such as the 4,006-square-meter meeting space, equipped with a team of event planners to take the weight off your shoulders.

 For those looking for a little rest and recreation between business meetings, conferences, and events, the hotel’s luxurious Spa De Concorde is the perfect place to unwind and revitalize.
 Matching the local area’s ambiance of old-meets-new, the spa combines traditional Thai therapy techniques in a tranquil, modern environment.

-No matter your reason for traveling, be it business or leisure, or a little bit of both, Swissotel Le Concorde Bangkok provides you with an authentic Thailand experience while catering to all your professional and personal needs.
+No matter your reason for traveling, be it business or leisure, or a little bit of both, Swissotel Bangkok Ratchada provides you with an authentic Thailand experience while catering to all your professional and personal needs.

 Another one of Thailand’s charming contrasts is the paradise island of Phuket.
 The region is best known for its verdant rolling hills, pristine beaches, and warm oceans, but it also has one of the country’s most celebrated MICE cities, as Phuket Tourism Association’s event schedule illustrates.

 The southern Thai island hosts annual domestic and international events earning it the title of the “MICE city of the Andaman.”
 With over 500 hotels to suit every budget, most fully-kitted out with MICE facilities and all set within stunning scenery, Phuket might just be the epitome of bleisure travel.

 Phuket’s unique selling point in the MICE and business travel market is its variety of unique venues.
 Whether you want to sign off on that multi-million-dollar deal on one of Phuket’s 30 outstanding beaches then celebrate with something bubbly as day turns to night, or hold a memorable conference in a traditional Thai venue with charming architecture, Phuket can provide you with ample options.